BITSS/ACRE/docs/03-assess.md

           | ...    | ...   | ...               | ...                 | ...        |
           |--------|-------|-------------------|---------------------|------------|

+### Incomplete workflow information
+If there are some components missing, then...

+[Joel and Fernando need to workshop a better solution, until then...]

+Draw diagrams connecting outputs to raw data sources.
+To do this, find the code script that generates the target output (formatted or not), then find all inputs required to execute the script (including data and other code files).
+Repeat until you reach the raw data or the last available file.

+When a connection cannot be drawn due to a missing component, use the "-||-" symbol.
+For more examples of diagrams connecting final output to initial raw data, [see here](#additional-diagrams).
+This diagram can be represented in data format by specifying how each component depends on its inputs.
+For example:

 Record this information in the [standardized spreadsheet](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=1384504774&range=A1).
 If you have difficulty translating the diagram into a spreadsheet, you can draw it with pen and paper, take a picture and upload it to the assessment survey.

 ## Assign a reproducibility score. {#score}